fl1ckje/GNSS-SDR-Assistant/README.md

 ## Build, install and run quick-guide
 ### 1. Build and install GNSS-SDR
-You can follow the steps below or official [GNSS-SDR readme].
+You can follow the steps below (for Debian/Ubuntu) or official [GNSS-SDR readme].

 1. Install dependencies using software packages:
 ```sh